Computing isogenies from modular equations in genus two: Moduli spaces and the deformation map

-\begin{proof} By the $q$-expansion principle, $f_{8,6}$ is defined over~$\Z[1/2,1/3,1/5,1/43]$; the covariants~$I_{10}$ and~$X$ are defined over~$\Z[1/2]$ since they have integral coefficients.
-Checking the value of $\Cov(\chi_{10}) X$ on Igusa's universal hyperelliptic curve as in \cite[\S 3]{igusa_ArithmeticVarietyModuli1960} shows that this covariant is even defined over~$\Z$.
+\begin{proof} The covariants~$\Cov(\chi_{10})$ and~$C$ have integer coefficients, so they are defined over~$\Z[1/2]$.
 Since the Hodge bundle is without torsion, it is enough to check equality over~$\C$, which is the content of \cref{prop:f86}. \end{proof}

-This suggests another, entirely algebraic proof of \cref{prop:f86}.
-By dimension considerations, we have $\Cov(f_{8,6}) = \lambda \Cov(\chi_{10}) X$ for some~$\lambda\in\Q^\times$.
-We have seen above that $\Cov(\chi_{10})X$ is defined over~$\Z$ and primitive; therefore, if we can show that the Fourier coefficients of~$f_{8,6}$ are integers with gcd~$1$, we will have~$\lambda=\pm 1$.
-In order to obtain~$\lambda=1$, we can use Thomae's formula on one curve, perform a certified numerical evaluation over~$\C$, or study degenerations from hyperelliptic curves to elliptic curves using the formula from \cite[Thm.~1.II]{liu_CourbesStablesGenre1993}.

-As a consequence of \cref{prop:identification}, the identification of derivatives of Igusa invariants as explicit covariants (\cref{thm:vector-identification}) still holds over~$\Z[1/2]$.
+As a consequence of \cref{prop:identification}, the identification of the derivatives of the Igusa invariants as explicit covariants (\cref{thm:vector-identification}) still holds over~$\Z[1/2]$.

-For the algebraic interpretation of Hilbert modular forms as sections of the Hodge bungle on~$\HHg$, the Koecher principle and the $q$-expansion principle for Hilbert modular forms, we refer to \cite[\S 4]{chai_ArithmeticMinimalCompactification1990} and \cite[Thm.~6.7]{rapoport_CompactificationsEspaceModules1978}.
-We can check that the relation between derivatives of Igusa invariants on the Hilbert and Siegel sides (\cref{prop:djdt-djdtau}) and the characterization of potentially Hilbert-normalized curves (\cref{prop:tangent-humbert}) are still valid over~$\Z[1/2]$.